modware-org/docs/README.md

 + What are You doing for Yours environment?

-Bring your creative vision to life with StandardsWare tools.
+Bring your creative vision to life with MODWARE tools.